safikhanSoofiyani/Back-Propagation-from-scratch/README.md

-# Assignment 1 : Developing Backpropagation from scratch
+# Developing Backpropagation from scratch
 -----------------------------------------------------------
-In this assignment, we developed a feed forward neural network from scratch.
+In this work, we developed a feed forward neural network from scratch.
 We have used gradient descent method and its variants as optimization algorithm with backpropogation to classify images from Fashion-MNIST dataset.
 We used "wandb.ai" to perform experiments for hyperparameter tuning.
 # Libraries and their application :
 1. Numpy: Mathematical operations are performed by this library
 2. Keras: This library is used to obtain the dataset.